WM Phoenix Open

 While standard concession fare is easy to locate throughout the tournament grounds, we appreciate attendees who seek to enhance their Greater Phoenix experience by adding truly local flavor.

-Highlights from 2020 include Zinburger, a Fox Restaurant Concepts gourmet burger chain; Garcia's, a Mexican restaurant that serves breakfast and lunch via a walk-up counter; and Dierks Bentley's Whiskey Row, a chain of whiskey bars that pours drinks all weekend long; Bottled Blonde, more of a grandstand/party zone, offers just a sampling of its Old Town Scottsdale operation.
+Highlights include Zinburger, a Fox Restaurant Concepts gourmet burger chain; Garcia's, a Mexican restaurant that serves breakfast and lunch via a walk-up counter; and Dierks Bentley's Whiskey Row, a chain of whiskey bars that pours drinks all weekend long; Bottled Blonde, more of a grandstand/party zone, offers just a sampling of its Old Town Scottsdale operation.

 If you happen upon the Fan Zone, this is where you'll find the largest selection of options when it comes to food and drinks.
 And, located between the 6th and 7th holes, the Craft Beer Desert Oasis is the place to be for a self-guided (read: unofficial) beer tasting.